mcanzi/source-code-mcanzi/content/cv.md

 *"*" indicates presenting authors for multi-authored presentations

 - (2026) **Canzi, M**.
 Pupillometry for the study of language (and beyond).
-Invited talk at the Manchester Forum in Linguistics, University of Manchester [01.05]
+Invited talk at the Manchester Forum in Linguistics [University of Manchester, UK] [01.05]

-- (2025, 2024) **\*Canzi, M.** & \*Venagli, I. Data visualisation with ggplot2 in R. Graduate workshop taught at the Konstanz Methods Excellence Workshop series.
+- (2025, 2024) **\*Canzi, M.** & \*Venagli, I. Data visualisation with ggplot2 in R. Graduate workshop taught at the Konstanz Methods Excellence Workshop series [Universität Konstanz, DE]

 - (2025) **Canzi, M.** Introduction to data visualisation in R with ggplot2.
-Invited graduate workshop taught at the Frankfurt Peace Research Institute [01.12-02.12]
+Invited graduate workshop taught at the Frankfurt Peace Research Institute [University of Frankfurt, DE] [01.12-02.12]

-- (2024) **Canzi, M.** Introduction to Statistics with R. MA-level, 8-hour workshop taught at the Department of Culture and Civilization, University of Verona.
-[02.12-06.12]
+- (2024) **Canzi, M.** Introduction to Statistics with R. MA-level, 8-hour workshop taught at the Department of Culture and Civilization [University of Verona, IT] [02.12-06.12]

-- (2024) **Canzi, M.** Data Manipulation and Visualisation in R. PhD-level, 8-hour workshop taught at the Department of Culture and Civilization, University of Verona.
-[20.05-24.05]
+- (2024) **Canzi, M.** Data Manipulation and Visualisation in R. PhD-level, 8-hour workshop taught at the Department of Culture and Civilization [University of Verona, IT] [20.05-24.05]

 - (2023) **Canzi, M.** Topics in Quantitative Methods.
-PhD-level, 11-hour workshop taught at the Department of Culture and Civilization, University of Verona.
-[06.06-08.06]
+PhD-level, 11-hour workshop taught at the Department of Culture and Civilization [University of Verona, IT] [06.06-08.06]

 - (2022) **Canzi, M.** Good and Bad Habits in Quantitative and Experimental Linguistics Research.
-Workshop taught online in the linguistics department at Universität Konstanz.
+Workshop taught online in the linguistics department [Universität Konstanz, DE]

-- (2021) **Canzi, M.** [Looking for the Phonological Mapping Negativity (in all the wrong places)](https://www.icloud.com/iclouddrive/0fcyc5N1Bh-vgL4OwZAl5I8QA#2021_unikon).
-Invited talk presented at the **Linguistics Department Research Colloquium**, Universität Konstanz.
+- (2021) **Canzi, M.** Looking for the Phonological Mapping Negativity (in all the wrong places).
+Invited talk presented at the Linguistics Department Research Colloquium [Universität Konstanz, DE]

 - (2021) \*Rathcke, T., & **\*Canzi, M.** [Deaf by face mask?
-Impact of community masks on the perception of voiceless fricatives in English](https://www.icloud.com/iclouddrive/066OD9mrYDnBG19gIZyzqAkoQ#LEL_slides).
-Invited talk presented at the **Linguistics and English Language** (LEL) **Summer Seminars** at the University of Manchester.
+Impact of community masks on the perception of voiceless fricatives in English.
+Invited talk presented at the Linguistics and English Language (LEL) Summer Seminars [University of Manchester, UK]

 - (2019) **Canzi, M.** Don’t let me be misunderstood: exploring early phonological and lexical processing in auditory perception.
-Invited talk presented at the **Glasgow University Laboratory of Phonetics**.
+Invited talk presented at the Laboratory of Phonetics [University of Glasgow, UK]

 ## Selected Presentations

-- (2025) Wang, L., **Canzi, M.**, & Liu, F. (2025).
+- (2025) Wang, L., **Canzi, M.**, & \*Liu, F. (2025).
 Mental representations of pitch contours in speech and complex tones change with age in non-autistic individuals but remain stable in autistic individuals.
-Poster presented at Auditory Science Meeting, Nottingham Trent University, UK
+Poster presented at Auditory Science Meeting [Nottingham Trent University, UK]

-- (2025) Ong, J. Canzi, M., & Liu, F. (2025).
+- (2025) \*Ong, J. **Canzi, M.**, & Liu, F. (2025).
 Mental representations of speech and song reveal language-specific and universal pitch and duration patterns in English and Mandarin listeners.
-Talk presented at Auditory Science Meeting, Nottingham Trent University, UK
+Talk presented at Auditory Science Meeting [Nottingham Trent University, UK]

-- (2024) \*Rathcke, T., Smit, E., Yue, R., & **Canzi, M.** [Synchronised movement and individual rhythmic skill influence the perception of temporal structure in spoken language.](https://doi.org/10.3758/s13414-024-02893-8) Poster accepted at AMLaP 2024 (Edinburgh, UK)
+- (2024) \*Rathcke, T., Smit, E., Yue, R., & **Canzi, M.** Synchronised movement and individual rhythmic skill influence the perception of temporal structure in spoken language.
+Poster presented at AMLaP 2024 [University of Edinburgh, UK]

 - (2024) \*Link, P.M., **Canzi, M**, & Rathcke, T. Individual differences in sensorimotor synchronization and pupillometry.
-Poster accepted at AMLaP 2024 (Edinburgh, UK)
+Poster presented at AMLaP 2024 [University of Edinburgh, UK]

 - (2024) \*Wang, L., Ong, J., **Canzi, M**., Jiang, C., & \*Liu, F. Mental representations of speech and musical pitch contours show reduced pitch ranges in congenital amusia.
-The 7th bi-annual European Society for Cognitive and Affective Neuroscience (ESCAN) meeting, May 22-25, 2024, Ghent, Belgium.
+Talk presented at the 7th bi-annual European Society for Cognitive and Affective Neuroscience (ESCAN) meeting [University of Ghent, Belgium]

 - (2023) \***Canzi, M**, & Rathcke, T. Unmasking the truth: Impact of community masks on the perception of voiceless fricatives in English.
-Talk presented at *ICPhS 2023*.
+Talk presented at ICPhS 2023 [University of Prague, CZ]

-- (2022) \*Tsaroucha, A., Rathcke, T., & **Canzi, M.** [Effects of a face mask on the perception of English fricatives by native speakers of Greek](https://mcanzi.github.io/project/icgl15/).
-Talk presented at the **15th International Conference on Greek Linguistics** (ICGL15).
+- (2022) \*Tsaroucha, A., Rathcke, T., & **Canzi, M.** Effects of a face mask on the perception of English fricatives by native speakers of Greek.
+Talk presented at the 15th International Conference on Greek Linguistics (ICGL15) [University of Belgrade, SR]

-- (2021) \*Mumtaz, B., **Canzi, M.**, & Butt, M. [Prosody of Case Markers in Urdu](https://mcanzi.github.io/project/urdu/).
-Talk presented at **Interspeech 2021** at the University of Brno.
+- (2021) \*Mumtaz, B., **Canzi, M.**, & Butt, M. Prosody of Case Markers in Urdu.
+Talk presented at Interspeech 2021 [University of Brno, CZ]

-- (2018) \*Coretta, S., & **\*Canzi, M.** [The effect of lexical frequency on vowel phonation as a correlate of /t/- glottaling](https://mcanzi.github.io/project/glottaling/).
-Talk presented at the **Linguistic Association of Great Britain** at the University of Sheffield.
+- (2018) \*Coretta, S., & **\*Canzi, M.** The effect of lexical frequency on vowel phonation as a correlate of /t/- glottaling.
+Talk presented at the Linguistic Association of Great Britain (LAGB) [University of Sheffield, UK]

 - (2018) **Canzi, M.** The Forensic implications of comparing soft, neutral and loud speech.
-Talk presented at the *Manchester Forum in Linguistics* at The University of Manchester.
+Talk presented at the Manchester Forum in Linguistics [University of Manchester, UK]

-- (2018) **Canzi, M.** [A quantitative analysis of inter- and intra-speaker variation of f-pattern and vowel duration in soft, neutral and loud speech in Italian](https://mcanzi.github.io/project/forensic/).
-Poster presented at the **British Association of Academic Phoneticians** at the University of Kent.
+- (2018) **Canzi, M.** A quantitative analysis of inter- and intra-speaker variation of f-pattern and vowel duration in soft, neutral and loud speech in Italia.
+Poster presented at the British Association of Academic Phoneticians (BAAP) [University of Kent, UK]

 ## Taught modules